 By MARTHA IRVINE, Associated Press

-But the polls also hint at a "schism" between those who weren't old enough to vote in 2008 and their older twentysomething counterparts, says John Della Volpe, the polling director at Harvard University's Institute of Politics.
+"For young voters, it was like going to Woodstock in 1968," says John Della Volpe, the polling director at Harvard University's Institute of Politics.

 Now like a lot of Americans, they're more worried about the economy and finding jobs.
 Voter ID laws in some states, which ban or restrict the use of student IDs at the polls, also are causing confusion on campuses — at a time when students are already weary and cynical about political bickering in Washington.

 "Lots of people thought President Obama could go in and break gridlock and that didn't happen," says Ethan Weber, a senior at Miami University in Ohio, who'll be graduating in December.
 "That's the scariest thing to a lot of young people — that nothing is going to happen."

 In 2008, Weber cast a half-hearted vote for Republican John McCain, certain Obama would win.
 This time, he's voting for Romney and sees the election as a "toss-up."

 He is still in the minority in the 18- to 29-year-old age group, according to polls.
 Young people are leaning strongly Democratic, as they traditionally do, and favor Obama by a wide margin — though some pollsters say the youngest new voters are showing signs that they may buck that trend.